 Three of our Trustees are healthcare professionals specialising in paediatrics or emergency medicine.
-Along with other medical professionals from the NHS who have donated their time, we've supported the provision of 11 Skype clinics with a health centre in Cambodia during our first full year of operation as a registered Charity.
+Along with other medical professionals from the NHS who have donated their time, between 1 April 2018 and 31 March 2019 we supported the provision of 10 Skype clinics with a health centre in Cambodia.
 These Skype clinics offer an excellent opportunity for health and social care workers in Cambodia to consult with our teams in the UK, with positive outcomes for children and young people in Cambodia.
 It also offers valuable insight into the medical issues affected by poverty, which is developmental for the UK medical professionals involved in the work.